minprog/webapps/projects/1 blog/content.md

 - Below, submit the link to your https://github.com/uva-webapps/blog-username repository so we can track your progress!

 Then, have a look at the requirements below!
 You'll need to have a rough idea of what you're working towards.
 Then, start creating your Jekyll project inside your clone of the `uva-webprog/blog-username` directory.

-It might be instructive to follow the step-by-step instructions on [Convert an HTML site to Jekyll](https://jekyllrb.com/tutorials/convert-site-to-jekyll/).
-Keep in mind the requirements when doing so, and refer back to the videos when needed!

 ## Requirements